-- 1. A prompt, fair and impartial process from the initial investigation to the final result. - A prompt, fair and impartial process is one that is: - Completed within reasonably prompt timeframes designated by the institution's policy, including a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay. - Conducted in a manner that:
+- 1. A prompt, fair and impartial process from the initial investigation to the final result. - A prompt, fair and impartial process is one that is: - Completed within reasonably prompt timeframes designated by the institution's policy, including a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay.

-- Is consistent with the institution's policies and transparent to the accuser and the accused. - Includes timely notice of meetings at which the accuser or accused, or both, may be present; and - Provides timely access to the accuser, the accused and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings. - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused. - Proceedings conducted by officials who, at a minimum, receive annual training on the issues related to domestic violence, dating violence, sexual assault and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability. - This training addresses topics such as relevant evidence and how it should be used during a proceeding, proper techniques for questioning witnesses, basic procedural rules for conducting a proceeding, and avoiding actual and perceived conflicts of interest. - 3.
+- Conducted in a manner that: - Is consistent with the institution's policies and transparent to the accuser and the accused. - Includes timely notice of meetings at which the accuser or accused, or both, may be present; and - Provides timely access to the accuser, the accused and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings. - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused. - 2.
+Proceedings are conducted by officials who, at a minimum, receive annual training on the issues related to domestic violence, dating violence, sexual assault and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+In 2020 our officials received training in the following areas: - Title IX Training - Overview of applicable state laws - Investigation and adjudication - Hearing process - Informal resolution and mediation - New Title IX rules - 3.
 The same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
 The institution may not limit the choice of advisor, but may establish limits regarding the extent to which that advisor may participate in the proceeding, as long as those limits apply equally to both parties. - 4.
 Have the outcome determined using the preponderance of evidence standard. - 5.
 Simultaneous, written notification of the results of the proceeding, any procedures for either party to appeal the result, any change to the result, and when the result becomes final.
 For this purpose, "result" means "any initial, interim and final decision by an official or entity authorized to resolve disciplinary matters" and must include the rationale for reaching the result and any sanctions imposed.